 Cultural diversity and the precautionary principle remain in place

 CETA will not impact on cultural diversity.
-In fact, the agreement confirms the right of the contracting parties to protect cultural diversity.
+The agreement confirms the desire of the contracting parties to protect cultural diversity.
 Cultural funding is safeguarded at several points in the agreement, and no market liberalisation commitments have been entered into for audiovisual services.

-The “precautionary principle” will also continue to be applied, e.g. regarding the non-licensing of certain plant protection products or certain procedures in food production.
-In line with the EU’s precautionary principle, measures can be taken even if the scientific basis is still incomplete, in order to prevent dangers arising to human health or the environment.
+And the EU’s precautionary principle, according to which measures can be taken even if the scientific basis is still incomplete, in order to prevent dangers arising to human health or the environment, will continue to be applied, e.g. regarding the non-licensing of certain plant protection products or certain procedures in food production.

 CETA: setting a benchmark for future agreements